Hadley Township Fire Department is proud of our 80+ years of serving our residents and surrounding communities.

 The following is a brief history, starting with our humble beginnings.

 Past accounts have suggested that the fire department started when Ben Hadley, Ray Bush, C.J.
 Morton and Bryon Taylor went to Detroit in 1937 to purchase a used Packard pumper—for Hadley Township to use as a fire truck.
-They drove the truck—they had purchased for $250—home, blowing the siren through each town they past.
+They drove the truck—they had purchased for $250—home, blowing the siren through each town they passed.

 Owen Earhart was appointed the first Fire Chief with Bryon Taylor as Assistant Fire Chief.
 The truck was housed in Earhart’s Garage, across the street from what is now The Parlour.
 Since Owen had no phone in his house, Cass Taylor, who lived next door, had to get Owen each time a fire call came in.